 - TOPS & Scholarships: Louisiana residents can apply their TOPS money towards Centenary education.
 In and out-of-state residents can compete for a number of academic and need-based scholarships available at Centenary.
 See the Academic Scholarships page.

 - Acceptance: Students in Centenary's 3/2 program are guaranteed acceptance into the cooperating schools provided they maintain an appropriate GPA and complete the necessary coursework.

-Maintaining good standing at Centenary College and a minimum GPA guarantees acceptance of transfer to the following five universities.
+Maintaining good standing at Centenary College, a minimum GPA, and requisite coursework guarantees acceptance of transfer to the following three universities.
 Acceptance is contingent upon completing the appropriate transfer application by the deadlines specified by the cooperating university.
 This deadline is typically in January of the student's third year at Centenary.

 Departments involved with the engineering program include:

 If you are interested in other engineering fields such as petroleum engineering, chemical engineering, etc., it is important to make these goals clear to the engineering advisor when you begin the 3/2 program.

 During the three years at Centenary College of Louisiana, you will primarily fulfill core requirements and prerequisite science and mathematics courses.
 The core courses include selections from humanities, foreign languages, fine arts, social sciences, and economics.
 The science and mathematics courses will build the toolset required to excel in upper-division engineering courses; other courses will go towards the student's Bachelor's degree.

 Below is a sample curriculum for the three year tenure at Centenary which will lead to a Bachelor of Arts in Mathematics upon completion of your engineering degree:

 What Will I Do at the Engineering University?

 Here are links to the curricula at some of our cooperating universities